- Cashfloat introduce a full guide to protecting your money and property from robbers

 Protecting Your Property – Where do you Start?

 In this series of articles, we will examine the question of theft prevention.
-Beginning with your personal possessions such as your home, car, motorcycle and electronic devices, there will be advice on how to avoid falling victim to theft and simple ways to make it more difficult for a burglar to break into your home (Chapter 1) or which security devices will protect your motorcycle (Chapter 7) or bicycle (Chapter 8).
+We begin with your personal possessions.
+This includes things like your home, car, motorcycle and electronic devices.
+There will also be advice on how to avoid falling victim to theft.
+We include simple ways to make it more difficult for a burglar to break into your home (Chapter 1) or which security devices will protect your motorcycle (Chapter 7) or bicycle (Chapter 8).

 Certain groups of people are more vulnerable to theft and fraud.
 Chapter 11 examines ways to protect your school-aged children from being robbed.
-Then, in Chapter 12, we explore why university students are deliberately targeted by thieves and ways to prevent it happening to you or your child.
-Finally, in Chapter 13 we consider the issue of the other most vulnerable group, the elderly, who are often considered fair game by both thieves and fraudsters.
+Then, in Chapter 12, we explore why university students are deliberately targeted by thieves.
+We look at ways to prevent it happening to you or your child.
+Finally, in Chapter 13 we consider the issue of the other most vulnerable group, the elderly.
+They are often considered fair game by both thieves and fraudsters.

-Renting property is a time when people might easily fall for scams and lose money, whether they are tenants (Chapter 14) or landlords (Chapter 15).
-Other occasions when you might be a victim of fraud are from postal scams (Chapter 16), doorstep scams (Chapter 17) or via the telephone (Chapter 18).
-Doorstep scammers might be distraction burglars and snatch as much as they can while the other conmen try to gain access to your bank account, pension or even savings.
+Renting property is a time when people might easily fall for scams and lose money.
+This can happen whether they are tenants (Chapter 14) or landlords (Chapter 15).
+Other occasions when you might be a victim of fraud are from postal scams (Chapter 16).
+It may also be doorstep scams (Chapter 17) or via the telephone (Chapter 18).
+Doorstep scammers might be distraction burglars.
+They snatch as much as they can while the other conmen try to gain access to your bank account, pension or even savings.

 Did you know you are 20 times more likely to be a victim of theft via the Internet than you are to come face-to-face with a burglar or mugger?

-Aside from protecting personal property, Chapters 19 to 23 look at the relatively new phenomenon of crime and fraud on the Internet, from email scams to the worrying increase in identity theft.
+Aside from protecting personal property, Chapters 19 to 23 look at the relatively new phenomenon of crime and fraud on the Internet.
+We look at email scams to the worrying increase in identity theft.
 These cyber-fraudsters are becoming increasingly sophisticated in their methods and scams.
 These chapters provide valuable information on how to protect yourself online and safeguard your personal details and money from the unscrupulous.

 Insurance for your Possessions

-Chapters 24-27 examine the question of insurance for different possessions such as homes, cars and electronic devices as well as holiday insurance.
-We take a look at what a standard policy should offer, how to reduce your premiums and under what circumstances you can unwittingly invalidate your insurance cover.
+Chapters 24-27 examine the question of insurance for different possessions.
+These include things such as homes, cars and electronic devices as well as holiday insurance.
+We take a look at what a standard policy should offer.
+We also look at how to reduce your premiums and under what circumstances you can unwittingly invalidate your insurance cover.

 Finally, Chapter 28 looks at the aftermath of these crimes in detail.
 Learn how to report a crime as well as organisations which can give you practical and emotional support.
 Your property is an extension of yourself, so protecting your property from crime is protecting yourself!